roxma/easymake/README.md

 - `LDLIBS` Library flags or names given to compilers when they are supposed to invoke the linker
 - `ARFLAGS` Flags to give the archive-maintaining program; default `cr`

-### Suggested Style
+### Recommended Style

 In the GIFs, I simply copy `easymake.mk` into my souce code directory as a makefile.
-However. for code simplicity, I suggest you use easymake as the following way:
+However. for code simplicity, I recommend the folling style:

 ```
 CXXFLAGS=-O2